swcarpentry/shell-novice-es/_episodes_es/07-find.md

 >
 > Haciendo referencia a `haiku.txt`
 > presentado al inicio de este tema,
-> que comando resultaría en la salida siguiente:
+> qué comando resultaría en la salida siguiente:
 >
 > ~~~
 > and the presence of absence: